b-lukaszuk/RJ_BS_eng/contents/why_julia.md

 Julia is free and open source as stated on its [official website](https://julialang.org/):

 > Julia is an open source project with over 1,000 contributors.
 It is made available under the MIT license.
 The source code is available on GitHub.

+OK, enough preaching, time for our first date with Julia.